MinKhong/DeCo/README.md

 ```

 ## 🤖 Usages
-For C2i(ImageNet), We use ADM evaluation suite to report FID.
-For T2i, we use GenEval and DPG to collect metrics.
+In class-to-image(ImageNet) experiments, We use [ADM evaluation suite](https://github.com/openai/guided-diffusion/tree/main/evaluations) to report FID.
+In text-to-image experiments, we use BLIP3o dataset as training set and utilize GenEval and DPG to collect metrics.

 + Environments
 ```bash